-To take the pressure off you and your groom, ask a few members of your bridal party to liaise with the venue and suppliers on the day.
-Ensure your venue has telephone numbers for the groomsmen and bridesmaids.
+To take the pressure off, ask a few members of your wedding party to liaise with the venue and suppliers on the day.
+Ensure your venue has telephone numbers for your key players – this could be parents, groomsmen or bridesmaids.
 Doing this will leave you and your partner to relax and enjoy the day.

 At most venues, the wedding coordinator and/or caterers will make sure the day runs to plan and, most importantly, runs to time.
 But always remember, the day is yours so if there are certain things you want to include or not include, then ensure your venue has a copy of your running order for the day.

 If you are having evening guests join the party then inform the venue of how many guests are arriving and at what time.
 This way, the venue can ensure your guests are greeted and welcomed.
-This is especially important if your wedding breakfast is overrunning slightly – guests who are well fed and watered won’t mind waiting for the bride and groom to make their grand entrance.
+This is especially important if your wedding breakfast is overrunning slightly – guests who are well fed and watered won’t mind waiting for the happy couple to make their grand entrance.

 Whether it’s guests with dietary requirements, elderly relatives wanting a chill-out room, or disabled access needed; discuss these requests with your venue in advance so arrangements can be made.